grover/homebridge-callmonitor/README.md

 ### Configuration

 You need to enable the call monitor on the Fritz devices.
-This can be done by dialing #96*5* on a phone connected directly to the Fritz!Box.
+This can be done by dialing `#96*5*` on a phone connected directly to the Fritz!Box.

+To disable the call monitor dial `#96*4*`.

 ## Some asks for friendly gestures